 The reason value OFPRR\STATS\REQUEST means that the message is a reply to a OFPMP\FLOW\STATS multipart request.
-The reason value OFPRR\STAT\TRIGGER means that the message is a status generated when one of the flow statistic threshold was crossed in a stat trigger instruction (see 7.2.5).
+The reason value OFPRR\STAT\TRIGGER means that the message is an event (status) generated when one of the flow statistic threshold was crossed in a stat trigger instruction (see 7.2.5).